Leica M11 Monochrom with the new redesigned Leica Summilux-M 50mm F1.4 CF 2023 lens

 Final thoughts on the Leica M11 Monochrom

 Leica continues to raise the bar with its latest Monochrom model, which isn’t really that surprising given how well-rounded the Leica M11 is.
-As I said in the M11 review the Leica Ms are some of the simplest cameras to use.
-What I neglected to say is that they’re not very forgiving, you still need to know what you’re doing and you need to have good technique.
-But once set up the results can be breathtaking.
+As I said in the M11 review, the Leica Ms are some of the simplest cameras to use.
+What I neglected to say is that they’re not very forgiving; you still need to know what you’re doing, and you need to have good technique.
+But once set up, the results can be breathtaking.

-If you’re a novice I recommend taking some instruction from Leica or buying a guidebook on the camera.
+If you’re a novice, I recommend taking some instruction from Leica or buying a guidebook on the camera.

 If you’re strict, you might find a way to work with it, using 60MP when conditions are ideal, 36MP for less than perfect and 18MP when all else fails.
 Full-size (native) RAW files vary between 50-70MB, dropping to around 16-20MB for the 18MP option.
-That’s quite a bit less than the 80-90MB native RAW files from the Leica Q2 Mono which has a lower-res 47.5MP sensor and suggests some compression is being applied already.
+That’s quite a bit less than the 80-90MB native RAW files from the Leica Q2 Mono, which has a lower-res 47.5MP sensor and suggests some compression is being applied already.

-Photographing with the Leica M 11 Monochrom is an enlightening experience, and perhaps even a nostalgic one if, like me, you were a film photographer before digital became mainstream.
-If you value B&W high ISO performance and appreciate the advantages of the Leica M rangefinder over say the Leica Q2 Mono then the M11 Monochrom is one to go for.
-At around £8,300 inc VAT ($9,200 USD) body only, the M11 Monochrom is pricey but there’s not much of a premium over the standard colour camera.
+Photographing with the Leica M 11 Monochrom is an enlightening experience, evoking a sense of nostalgia for those who, like me, transitioned from film photography to the digital age.
+If you value exceptional black and white high ISO performance and appreciate the unique advantages of the Leica M rangefinder, then the M11 Monochrom is the ideal choice, finances permitting.
+Priced at around £8,300 inc VAT ($9,200 USD) for the body only, the M11 Monochrom may seem expensive, but it offers remarkable value with minimal premium over the standard colour camera.

 Check stock and prices [affiliate links]